hkwu/ghastly/docs/guide.md

 }
 ```

 Note that returning a falsey value will cause Ghastly to take no response action.
-Custom responses are useful for complex response flows, but they don't fit well with the concept of responses being values.
-That's why Ghastly provides the `CustomResponse` class and several specialized types with self-contained logic for sending more complicated responses.
+Manual responses are useful if you have highly customized response logic, but you should try to avoid this as much as possible since it's more verbose and doesn't fit well with the declarative nature of command handlers.
+In fact, Ghastly has a builtin way to deal with these situations in a more declarative fashion: the `CustomResponse` class.

 #### Complex Response Types
-In addition to the basic response types, Ghastly provides more complex response handling through the `CustomResponse` class. `CustomResponse` is simply a wrapper for specialized response logic.
-This allows you to return an instance of a `CustomResponse` instead of coding a custom response in your handler.
+In addition to the basic response types, Ghastly provides more complex response handling through the `CustomResponse` class. `CustomResponse` is simply a wrapper for specialized response logic; this allows you to return an instance of a `CustomResponse` instead of coding a custom response in your handler.
 Not only does this keep responses contained as values, but it also enables you to modularize your response logic and reuse it across several handlers.

 ##### Using `CustomResponse`
 The `CustomResponse` constructor takes a single **executor** function.
 The executor receives a context object; this context will be the same as the context passed to the command handler from which the `CustomResponse` is returned\*.
 The executor may be `async`, and must handle all of the response logic.